-Mochi is a delicious glutinous rice ball that’s pillowy, chewy, and a large part of Japanese culture.
+Mochi is a delicious ball made with glutinous rice flour that’s soft, pillowy, and chewy.
+It’s significance in Japanese culture is undeniable as many of Japan’s visitors leave with 2-3 boxes to stock up at home.
 Many years ago, Japanese people thought that mochi was a sacred food that had the power to provide good fortune and health.

 These Japanese sweets started becoming very popular in the Heian period and were a staple for New Year's celebrations by the year 1000.
 Now, it's offered as a thank you to the gods for a fruitful harvest.

 There are many varieties of rice cake (mochi), both sweet and savory.
-Below, you’ll find a guide on sweet mochi flavor options.
+Below, you'll find our best mochi flavors list.
 These mochi fillings range from fruity to more decadent options.

 Offering a juicy, summery flavor, peach is a delicious option for mochi.
 It typically includes a yummy peach jelly in the middle, ensuring a recognizable peach flavor.
 These orange or pink mochis are not too sweet, making them an excellent snack or afternoon treat.

 This peach mochi is made with marshmallow-wrapped peach jelly encased in a soft piece of mochi; you'll find this treat irresistible.
 However, some other varieties include a slightly different peach filling.
 Like most mochi, this option is dusted with cornstarch, so it won’t stick to your fingers while eating.
 We also sell a peach kibi dango mochi, which is a rice cake made with kibi, or millet flour.